 How much might a self-funder pay in care home fees?

 Armed with these average weekly figures, it's easy to see that someone who is paying all their own fees will quickly start amassing a sizeable bill.
+It’s also worth being aware that serious conditions, including dementia, can result in even higher costs, whether the person receiving care is in a care home or a nursing home.

 If your father lives in Northumberland and he is moving into a residential care home, the chances are he will be paying around £28,000 in fees each year.
 If he lives in Kent and is moving into a nursing home, the fees are likely to be closer to £47,000 each year.

 Then take into account that the average length of time that older people stay in a care home is a little over two-and-a-half years and the potential bill for funding for care in old age averages at a daunting £116,675.